bilal-zafri-101/SmartDocAnswer/README.md

-Here’s a more concise and casual README, as if it were quickly put together by a human:

----

 # 🤖 FastAPI Document Q&A

 Hey there! 👋 Welcome to the **FastAPI Document Q&A** app!
 This little project lets you upload PDF or JSON documents and ask questions about their content using LangChain and the Ollama API.